 “Her body of work covers a wide range of styles and themes including colorful landscapes and portraits that exude intimacy and warmth… Her style of brushwork and use of colors add drama and energy to her paintings.
 Whether representational or abstract, her work reveals a personal approach to her art that seeks to convey a mood or tell a story.”
 (Neil Joffe, local artist and art teacher from South Africa)

-Lately, she has joined a multitude of artists who turn their artwork into wearable art through ShopVida (https://shopvida.com/).
-Her design collection consist of scarves, silk tops, and a tote bag.
+Lately, she has joined a multitude of artists who turn their artwork into wearable/usable art through ShopVida.
+Her design collection consists of scarves, sleeveless tops, tote bags, glass trays, tea towels, cushion covers, and more.

 Cynthia has written a book, A Life Reclaimed, published in September 2009 by Booklocker.com.
 It is about her niece, Sheila, a quadruple amputee who lost her limbs to meningococcemia in 2003.
 What happened to her was a tragedy but what she has accomplished since then is an inspiring story of hope, courage, and determination.